trickydee/ultramegausb-atari-st-rpikbd/README.md

 cd build

 # Choose one of the cmake command below according to the language and version number you want to display:
-cmake -DLANGUAGE=EN -DVERSION="1.1.1" .. # For English interface and version 1.1.1
+cmake -DLANGUAGE=EN .. # For English interface
 or
-cmake -DLANGUAGE=FR -DVERSION="1.1.1" ..  # For French interface and version 1.1.1
+cmake -DLANGUAGE=FR ..  # For French interface
 or
-cmake -DLANGUAGE=DE -DVERSION="1.1.1" ..  # For German interface and version 1.1.1
+cmake -DLANGUAGE=DE ..  # For German interface
 or
-cmake -DLANGUAGE=SP -DVERSION="1.1.1" ..  # For Spanish interface and version 1.1.1
+cmake -DLANGUAGE=SP ..  # For Spanish interface
 or
-cmake -DLANGUAGE=IT -DVERSION="1.1.1" ..  # For Italian interface and version 1.1.1
+cmake -DLANGUAGE=IT ..  # For Italian interface

 make
 ```